With Medijump you can browse 4 facilities offering different types of Diagnostic Imaging procedures in Croatia.

 I just had a systematic examination, a wonderful experience, professional and friendly staff.
 I was especially impressed by Dr. Ivana Erceg Ivkosic, gynecologist who with her professional and friendly approach removes any fears and makes the examination a wonderful experience.
 Thank you to all staff and see you next year .

-St. Catherine Hospital, located in Ul grada Vukovara A, Zagreb, Croatia offers patients Abdominal Ultrasound procedures among its total of 5 available procedures, across 3 different specialties.
-The cost of a Abdominal Ultrasound procedure starts from Price on request, whilst the national average price is approximately $65.
-There are many specialists available at the Hospital, with 8 in total, and they are not accredited by any recognized accreditations institutes
+St. Catherine Hospital, can be found in Ul grada Vukovara A, Zagreb, Croatia and offers its patients Abdominal Ultrasound procedures as well as 5 other procedures, across 3 different procedure categories.
+The price of a Abdominal Ultrasound procedure starts from just Price on request, and the average price is around $65.
+Many medical professionals work at the Hospital, with 8 in total, and St. Catherine Hospital is not accredited by any recognised accreditations institutions.

 Specijalna Bolnica Sv.
-Katarina - Zagreb, located in Ul grada Vukovara A, Zagreb, Croatia offers patients Abdominal Ultrasound procedures among its total of 3 available procedures, across 3 different specialties.
-Currently, there's no pricing information for Abdominal Ultrasound procedures at Specijalna Bolnica Sv.
-Katarina - Zagreb, as all prices are available on request only, whilst the national average price is approximately $65.
-All procedures and treatments are undertaken by just a small team of specialists, with 3 in total at the Hospital, and they are accredited by AAOS - American Academy of Orthopeadic Surgeons
+Katarina - Zagreb, can be found in Ul grada Vukovara A, Zagreb, Croatia and offers its patients Abdominal Ultrasound procedures as well as 3 other procedures, across 3 different procedure categories.
+At present, there is no pricing information for Abdominal Ultrasound procedures at Specijalna Bolnica Sv.
+Katarina - Zagreb.
+The pricing information is quite specialised, so it's only available on request, and the average price is around $65.
+A small team of medical professionals undertake all procedures at the Hospital, with 3 in total, and Specijalna Bolnica Sv.
+Katarina - Zagreb is accredited by just one known accreditations institute, AAOS - American Academy of Orthopeadic Surgeons

 At Medijump, we're making medical easy.
 You can search, compare, discuss, and book your medical all in one place.
 We open the door to the best medical providers worldwide, saving you time and energy along the way, and it's all for FREE, no hidden fees, and no price markups guaranteed.
 So what are you waiting for?